Skip to content

 Using the Terminal

-After completing 2FA, a full PTY shell session opens in the browser.
+After completing 2FA, a brief "Initializing terminal session..." message is shown while the connection is established, followed by a full PTY shell session in the browser.
 The terminal header bar shows:

 • Machine hostname — Displayed on the left.